 However, VfM is more than reporting some key indicators.
 It is about providing excellent cost effective homes and services.
 A key element is the affordability of rents and Barcud has adopted a rent policy that has affordability at its heart.
 There are no blanket rent increases and the target rent for a property is mindful of the typical household income for such a property.
-A survey of over 200 tenants in December 2020 indicated over 80% considered the rents offered VfM.
+A Star tenant survey completed in 2021 indicated that 78% of tenants think their rent is value for money.